Belgrandiella parreyssii

-Belgrandiella parreyssi is a species of minute freshwater snail with a gill and an operculum, an aquatic gastropod mollusk in the family Hydrobiidae.
+Belgrandiella parreyssi is a species of small freshwater snail with a gill and an operculum, an aquatic gastropod mollusk in the family Hydrobiidae.
 This species is endemic to Austria where it is found only in one thermal spring at Bad Voeslau, south of Vienna.
 Due to man made changes of the habitat the population has been decreasing rapidly since the 1970s.